getify/Functional-Light-JS/ch1.md

 I think most FPers are going to blink and wave off the concerns I've just presented.
 They love anonymous functions and they love saving on syntax.
 But like I said before: you decide.

+## What's This?

+// TODO: cover how FP typically avoids `this`-aware functions and why

 ## Summary

 Functions are cool.